effektif/user-docs/docs/chapters/control-flow/exclusive-gateway.rst

    The default transition

-To make a transition the default, click |following-symbol|.
+To make a transition the default, select the ‘per default’ item in the selection field at the top.
-Alternatively, to set a condition on the default transition, click |default-symbol|.

-.. |following-symbol| image:: /_static/images/excl.gateway.auto.3.png
-.. |default-symbol| image:: /_static/images/excl.gateway.auto.4.png